That's the big picture in Oklahoma. Now, let's look at the details.

 The comparative negligence rule binds Oklahoma judges and juries (if your car accident case makes it to court), and it will also guide a car insurance claims adjuster when he or she is evaluating your case.
 Also keep in mind that since there is no empirical means of allocating fault, any assignment of liability will ultimately come down to your ability to negotiate with a claims adjuster or to persuade a judge or jury.

-The drivers involved in the accident may also be required to submit a written report of the incident to the Department of Public Safety.
-See Oklahoma Statutes section 10-108 for details.
+The drivers involved in the accident could also be required to submit a written report of the incident to the Department of Public Safety.
+See Oklahoma Statutes title 47, section 10-108 for details.

 In almost every Oklahoma car accident scenario, insurance coverage is sure to play a key role, so it's important to understand the state's liability auto insurance requirements and other coverage rules that could affect your car accident claim.
 Get the details on Oklahoma's car insurance rules.